paulrounak/cfhelper.nvim/README.md

 > [!Note]
 >  All generated files including the compiled binary are saved inside `.cfhelper/` beside your source file, keeping your workspace clean.

-> [!Note]
->  Unlike many alternatives, cfhelper.nvim does not depend on browser extensions like Competitive Companion.

 ## Why This Plugin